fbpx Skip to main content

 How to Fill Out the EZ Computation Report

-Once again, you can fill this out electronically, but we’ll show you the downloadable PDF so we can walk you through the parts.
+You can fill this form out electronically, but we’ll show you the downloadable PDF so we can walk you through the parts.

-The top section is the same as the No Tax Due Return.
-The differences start below with all the revenue questions.
-It’s a good idea to click on the info icon on each line to make sure you know what to put there.
+For the revenue section, it’s a good idea to click the info icon on each line to make sure you know what to put there.

 Lines 1-7 need to match your federal income tax return exactly.
 This is why you really can’t file your Texas franchise tax report until you’ve filed your federal income tax return and why the deadline is a month after the income tax deadline.